 How This Is A Kid-Friendly Meal

 As I mentioned, this sauce is packed with veggies, which makes my Instant Pot Beef Bolognese an especially good dish to make if you’re working hard to get your kids to eat vegetables.
-When my girls were younger, they devoured this sauce, but even these days when they search out the meat and leave some (or most) of the veggies behind, I still feel good about what they ate because inevitably they will eat some of the vegetables that are mixed in.
+When my girls were younger, they devoured this sauce.
+These days they search out the meat and leave some (or most) of the veggies behind, but I still feel good about what they ate because inevitably they will eat some of the vegetables that are mixed in.
 Not to mention the tomato sauce – that’s a veggie too!

 When feeding kids, one of my tips to encourage healthy eating has always been to serve one meal, as long as there is at least one thing on the table that everyone likes to eat.
 So whether your kids prefer the pasta served under the sauce, or the chunks of beef, or the pieces of cooked carrots or mushroom in the sauce, you’re doing your job feeding them no matter what they pick out or around.